mapbox/mapbox-arkit-ios/README.md

 // Set the origin location of the annotation manager.
 The originLocation is a CLLocation that is as close as possible to the actual location (latitude, longitude) of the ARKit session origin point in the real world

-self.annotationManager.originLocation = originLocation
+annotationManager.originLocation = originLocation

 // Create and add an annotation, MapboxARKit will supply a default red sphere as a SceneKit node to visualize the annotation if a node is not provided in an implementation of `AnnotationManagerDelegate.node(for:)`

-let annotation = Annotation(location: location, calloutImage: nil) self.annotationManager.addAnnotation(annotation: annotation)
+let annotation = Annotation(location: location, calloutImage: nil) annotationManager.addAnnotation(annotation: annotation)

 // Create and add an annotation with an image that will be shown above the annotation as a callout view. `calloutImage` is a UIImage

-let annotationWithCallout = Annotation(location: location, calloutImage: calloutImage) self.annotationManager.addAnnotation(annotation: annotationWithCallout)
+let annotationWithCallout = Annotation(location: location, calloutImage: calloutImage) annotationManager.addAnnotation(annotation: annotationWithCallout)

 // Remove an annotation.
 The annotation manager will remove the annotation instance and its associated SceneKit node